Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: interactions from chiral EFT

-where, again, a subset of 7 out of 14 operators has been chosen.
-At \NLO, the operators are selected such that the interaction is fully local except for the spin-orbit interaction.
+where, again, a subset of 7 independent out of 14 possible operators has been chosen.
+At \NLO, the operators are selected such that the interaction is fully local (i.e., independent of $\mathbf{k}$) except for the spin-orbit interaction.
 Other choices are possible, too, which lead to nonlocal or partially local interactions~\cite{Entem:2003ft,Epelbaum:2004fk,Ekstrom:2015rta,Entem:2017gor,Reinert:2017usi}.
 There are no new contact operators that appear at \NNLO.